 The Snowpulse airbag system is one of the more interestingly designed airbag systems on the market, not only because it keeps you on the surface like other airbags pacs but Snowpulse takes it a few steps further.
-Snowpulse does this with their U-shaped, wrap-around head-shaped air bag that potentially reduces the risk of trauma and will create a bigger air pocket if you are buried.
-There are some critics and arguments that there isn't a lot of research supporting this actually working, but one can see how it could possibly help you in certain situations.
-How much could it help you, well that is yet to be seen.
-We do think the Snowpulse airbag is slightly superior to the similarly 150L airbag packs of the BCA Float 32 and the Mammut Ride RAS 30 because their airbag is designed to wrap around your head, neck and the front of your torso to protect your head to potentially reduce the chance of trauma.
-While the level of how much trauma it could actually protect you from is debated, it has the same volume and can't hurt.
+Snowpulse does this with their U-shaped, wrap-around-head-shaped air bag that potentially reduces the risk of trauma and will create a bigger air pocket if you are buried.
+There are arguments that there isn't a lot of research that supports this actually working, but you can see how it could possibly help you in certain situations.
+How much it could help you is yet to be seen but it can't hurt.

 Comfort and Fit

 The Lite 35 was slightly above average as far as comfort goes.
-It is available in two sizes that fit a similar range of people as The North Face Patrol 24.
-It is a lighter pack, and doesn't use as nice of foam in the shoulders nor were the shoulder straps as well articulated.
-The Lite 35 is one of the bigger volume airbag packs we tested and the frame sheet was adequate for a pack of its size and it transferred the load efficiency.
-That said, we wish the waist belt was a little stiffer when carrying heavy loads.
+It is available in two sizes that fit a similar range of people as does The North Face Patrol 24.
+The Snowpulse is a lighter pack, and doesn't use as nice foam in the shoulders, nor were the shoulder straps as well articulated.
+The Lite 35 is one of the bigger volume airbag packs we tested.
+The frame sheet was adequate for a pack of its size and transferred the load efficiency.
+That said, we wish the waist belt was a little stiffer for carrying heavy loads.
 As a whole, the Lite 35 wasn't as comfortable when fully weighted compared to the Vario 40 or the Float 32.
-There is a little pocket for the leg strap; this is great for keeping it out of the way when not in use but it's hard to quickly put it back in while wearing the pack.
-We thought this feature was cool at first, but in real world testing it's more of a pain.
+There is a little pocket for the leg strap; this is great for keeping the strap out of the way when not in use but it's hard to quickly put it back in while wearing the pack.
+We thought this feature was cool at first, but in real world testing it became more of a pain.

 To achieve weight savings, the Snowpulse appears designed as a more minimalist pack using lighter weight materials.
-The Lite 35 is certainly less durable than any of the other airbag packs we tested and is best used by people looking for a no-frills pack who aren't super hard on their gear.
-The top lid pocket is very small and we couldn't fit a lot in there; there is also a small pocket on the under side of the lid which is even smaller.
-When both these pockets are loaded up (which isn't hard to do) they are even more of a challenge to search.
+The Lite 35 is certainly less durable than any of the other airbag packs we tested and is best used by people looking for a no-frills pack and who aren't super hard on their gear.
+The top lid pocket is very small and we couldn't fit a lot in there.
+There is also a small pocket on the underside of the lid which is even smaller.
+When both these pockets are loaded up (which isn't hard to do) they are a challenge to search.
 The Lite 35 had by far our least favorite snow safety gear pocket.
-It was small and for whatever reason only had a single slot/tube for either your Shovel handle or your probe but not both.
+It was small and for whatever reason only had a single slot/tube for either your shovel handle or your probe, but not both.
 We really didn't like that you had to unzip the side access zipper to get to your snow safety gear.
-This doesn't seem like a super big deal, but it's hard to keep everything from inside your back from falling out.
-Also this snow safety gear pocket didn't work well as a "wet" pocket to keep your damp skins or snowy shovel away from your warm puffy coat.
+This doesn't seem like a super big deal, but it's hard to keep everything inside your back from falling out.
+Also, this snow safety gear pocket didn't work well as a "wet" pocket to keep your damp skins or snowy shovel away from your warm puffy coat.

 — Ian Nicholson